 Once you know how much you owe, then you can make a plan.
 It's absolutely essential to have written a plan if you want to succeed at getting out of debt.
 The first step is to fill out a “Debt Rocket” plan (some people call it a “debt snowball”) that shows you everything you need to pay off your debt in a systematic way.

 5. Make a Budget

 - It frees up money you didn’t know you had because you haven’t been keeping track effectively.

 - A budget helps you figure out if you need to earn more, spend less, or both.

 - A budget gives a name and a place for every single dollar, so you never spend more than you make.

 To learn more about how to start a budget, read this post on how to make a budget, and download the free budgeting forms you’ll find there.

-But when you finally get mad and naked, and decide you’ve had enough of all that debt dragging you down, making you feel stressed and worried, then you can proceed with these 5 simple steps and bring permanent change to your life.
+So I'm encouraging you to get mad and naked.
+Decide you’ve had enough of all that debt dragging you down, making you feel stressed and worried.
+Then proceed with these 5 simple steps for getting out of debt and bring permanent change to your life.

 If you’ve decided it’s time for you to commit to getting out of debt, these 5 steps will get you a quick start.
 You can also get a deeper teaching by taking my CFF online get out of debt course.
 Find out more about it here.